 The definition of a sediment transport event lasting at least 17 hours has eliminated a number of short sediment transport occurrences, and it is instructive to determine the consequences of ignoring the contribution from these events in describing annual totals.
-A quantitative estimate of the contribution from these lesser events is achieved by taking the sum of Γ_f over all events and dividing by the total calculated for the entire year.
-For 1994, the sum of Γ_f over all events totals 24.587 cm^2/s , and the total from the year is 25.598 cm^2/s .
+A quantitative estimate of the contribution from these lesser events is achieved by taking the sum of $\Gamma_f$ over all events and dividing by the total calculated for the entire year.
+For 1994, the sum of $\Gamma_f$ over all events totals 24.587 $cm^2/s$ , and the total from the year is 25.598 $cm^2/s$ .
 This translates to ~96% coverage based on the 17-hour event criterion established for this study.
 For 1995, this percentage is ~82%.
 When these numbers are categorized according to grain size class, the 1994 percentages are 99.5% for the 0.08 cm grains, 97% for the 0.05 cm grains and 95% for the 0.024 cm grains.
 Similar statistics for 1995 show 97% for the 0.08 cm grains, 88% for the 0.05 cm grains and 79% for the 0.02 cm grains.
+Thus, the criterion used to define sediment transport events for 1994 and 1995 captures most of the annual sediment transport, and is especially representative of the larger sized grains.

-Thus, the criterion used to define Figure 5.26 Comparison of total depth-integrated transport, Γ{fi} , for neutral and stratified versions of the model for 1994.
+Figure 5.26 Comparison of total depth-integrated transport, $\Gamma{fi}$ , for neutral and stratified versions of the model for 1994.
 Percentages show 1 minus the ratio of the stratified to neutral model.
 The stratified version, on average, predicts 82% less transport than the neutral.
 Note that during the most active sediment transport event, the neutral model over estimates by 88%.

 Figure 5.27 Same as Figure 5.26 for 1995.
-In this case, the stratified version, on average, predicts 34% less transport than the neutral.
+In this case, the stratified version, on average, predicts 86% less transport than the neutral.